tikyau/Caterpillar-Sprint-1/README.md

 # Caterpillar-Sprint-1

-- I have created Azure tables, Data factory, Batch account, storage account.
+- I have created Azure tables, Data factory, Batch account and Azure Blob.
 Created pool with start task steps.

   The source excel files are stored in blob.
 I have copied the modified and converted files in Azure Table.